Originally published in June 2013; revised and expanded in May of 2019

 For the enthusiasts, we have a Walking Club that meets regularly for some brisk exercise, good scenery, and socializing.
 Daystar also provides complimentary transportation for the Walking Club’s monthly outing to new nature areas and walking trails.

 The elliptical machine is a no impact exercise that causes minimal strain on the joints, but is nonetheless a great cardio workout.
 It’s also a good exercise for controlling weight and improving balance, while still working the entire body!

-At Daystar, we have a fitness facility full of ellipticals for our residents to use.
 We encourage all elliptical users to stay hydrated, keep a firm grip on the handrails, and pay attention to their heart rates to be safe.
 And if you’re new to this exercise, as with any exercise, start slow!

 Falls are a common cause of injury for many seniors.
 Balance exercises are simple ways to improve coordination to help prevent accidents while staying active.